Greaves Cotton Ltd leads gainers in 'A' group

 -

-AU Small Finance Bank Ltd, OnMobile Global Ltd, Balmer Lawrie & Company Ltd and Filatex India Ltd are among the other gainers in the BSE's 'A' group today, 05 January 2022.
+Reliance Industrial Infrastructure Ltd, Himadri Speciality Chemical Ltd, Man Infraconstruction Ltd and Jaiprakash Power Ventures Ltd are among the other gainers in the BSE's 'A' group today, 10 January 2022.

-AU Small Finance Bank Ltd, OnMobile Global Ltd, Balmer Lawrie & Company Ltd and Filatex India Ltd are among the other gainers in the BSE's 'A' group today, 05 January 2022.
+Reliance Industrial Infrastructure Ltd, Himadri Speciality Chemical Ltd, Man Infraconstruction Ltd and Jaiprakash Power Ventures Ltd are among the other gainers in the BSE's 'A' group today, 10 January 2022.

-AU Small Finance Bank Ltd spiked 9.20% to Rs 1195.4.
+Reliance Industrial Infrastructure Ltd spiked 10.56% to Rs 950.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.71 lakh shares were traded on the counter so far as against the average daily volumes of 51731 shares in the past one month.
+On the BSE, 1.49 lakh shares were traded on the counter so far as against the average daily volumes of 75010 shares in the past one month.

-Balmer Lawrie & Company Ltd jumped 8.37% to Rs 137.25.
+Man Infraconstruction Ltd jumped 8.06% to Rs 126.75.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 3.91 lakh shares were traded on the counter so far as against the average daily volumes of 31713 shares in the past one month.
+On the BSE, 3.95 lakh shares were traded on the counter so far as against the average daily volumes of 1.71 lakh shares in the past one month.

-Filatex India Ltd added 7.15% to Rs 104.1.
+Jaiprakash Power Ventures Ltd spurt 7.80% to Rs 9.12.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 3.95 lakh shares were traded on the counter so far as against the average daily volumes of 1.97 lakh shares in the past one month.
+On the BSE, 921.61 lakh shares were traded on the counter so far as against the average daily volumes of 567.56 lakh shares in the past one month.

 Powered by Capital Market - Live News